MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 :contentReference[oaicite:4]{index=4}

-***Ethics is not only normative or outcome-based — it is relational.***
+***Ethics is not only normative or outcome-driven — it is fundamentally relational.***

-Gilligan introduced a crucial perspective: moral questions arise within relationships, not abstract isolation.
-Humans are interdependent, and vulnerability is not an exception but a condition.
+Gilligan brought forward an essential insight: moral questions arise within relationships, not in abstraction.
+Human beings are interdependent, and vulnerability is not exceptional but structural.

-Care ethics emphasizes asymmetry: those who hold more power carry greater responsibility.
+Care ethics emphasizes asymmetry: those who hold greater power carry greater responsibility.

 This forms a central pillar of UCSF’s care-first orientation.
 Systems must not only be fair, but actively supportive of those who experience the least protection.